"March 9, 2011 -- The FDA has approved Benlysta, the first new lupus treatment in 50 years.

 Take hydroxychloroquine with a meal or a glass of milk, unless your doctor tells you otherwise.

 Hydroxychloroquine is sometimes given only once per week.
 Choose the same day each week to take this medication if you are on a weekly dosing schedule.

 To prevent malaria: Start taking the medicine 2 weeks before entering an area where malaria is common.
 Continue taking the medicine regularly during your stay and for at least 8 weeks after you leave the area.

-To treat malaria: Your doctor may recommend a single dose, or a high starting dose followed by a smaller dose 6 to 8 hours later for 2 days in a row.
+To treat malaria: Your doctor may recommend a single dose, or a high starting dose followed by a smaller dose during the last 2 days of treatment.
 Follow your doctor's instructions.

 In addition to taking hydroxychloroquine, use protective clothing, insect repellents, and mosquito netting around your bed to further prevent mosquito bites that could cause malaria.

 Contact your doctor as soon as possible if you have been exposed to malaria, or if you have fever or other symptoms of illness during or after a stay in an area where malaria is common.